 My point is that we typically don’t think about preserving Oracle installation media files after the installation is concluded.
 More often they are removed to reclaim space in a staging area with the thought that we can always download them again.

-After the installation, flashing forward to the point where upgrades have not occurred and the hardware is starting to show its age.
-Then, just before the work day begins, a failure on a legacy storage appliance causes all the production database to go down.
+After the installation, flash forward to the point where upgrades have not occurred and the hardware is starting to show its age.
+Then, just before the work day begins, a failure on a legacy storage appliance causes all the production databases to go down.